 Explore a Level a Week of Memoir as Sacred Text

 Exploring your life events from many angles, or from many levels, can help you find one that works best for you or that has the most impact for your readers.
 And you may learn something new about yourself or the experience itself in the process that helps you create a story that’s more inspiring to tell.

-This process is a great one to use during November is Lifewriting Month or the Write Nonfiction in November Challenge.
+This process is a great one to use.
 Write about your life experience from one level each week.
-You’ll end up with four unique pieces about one event by the end of the month.
-If you prefer, try the exercise with four different life events (one each week).
+You’ll end up with four unique pieces about one event by the end of a short while.
+If you prefer, try the exercise with four different life events (perhaps one each week).
 If you need some inspiration, check this workbook.
 Let me know what you discover.
 I’ll answer your comments below.

 This post is one of over 500 informative, well-written articles we have made available to you on this site.